google/integers/README.md

 helper functions are implemented and tested.

 For comments, constructive criticism, patches, help, et c., please feel free to file a GitHub issue or send a pull request!
-See [docs/contributing.md] and [docs/code-of-conduct.md].
+See [Contributing](docs/contributing.md) and [the Code Of Conduct](docs/code-of-conduct.md).